johnschwenck/johnschwenck.github.io/book_lists_and_reviews/2021_Year_in_Review.md

 [<img align="left" hspace="20" src="https://github.com/johnschwenck/johnschwenck.github.io/blob/master/book_lists_and_reviews/book_images/thinking_bets.jpg?raw=true" alt="biggest_bluff" width="100"/>](https://github.com/johnschwenck/johnschwenck.github.io/blob/master/book_lists_and_reviews/book_images/thinking_bets.jpg?raw=true)

-> Admittedly, my 2/5 rating is a review in hindsight.
+> Admittedly, my 1/5 rating is a review in hindsight.
 After reading The Biggest Bluff, this book was a huge let down.
-It reiterated the same basic life lesson over and over and over again.
+It reiterated the same basic life lesson about taking calculated bets (i.e. risk) over and over and over again.
+Perhaps this might appeal to someone who has never read any basic psychology or economics text, but if not there are plenty of better options to choose from.
+As a statistician myself, I cannot help but also notice the fundamental gaps in some of the ways she describes Bayesian thinking.
+I could not be more relieved to finish this one.

 <br clear="left"/>